 1. Cash flow

 A key measurement for your business’ financial health, managing your business cash flow (money coming in and going out) is essential.
-As cash flow covers expenses like your day-to-day bills, stock and salaries as well as operating expenses and overheads, and is also a good indication as to whether your business is growing – it’s something you need to be fully across.
+Your cash flow covers your expenses like day-to-day bills, stock and salaries as well as operating expenses and overheads.
+It can also give you an indication of whether your business is growing, so it’s something you need to be fully across.

 2. Know your financial ratios